 - Truck parts manufacturer

-When one of the parties above behaves negligently, an accident can happen and lead to injuries or fatalities.
+When one of the parties above behaves negligently, an accident can lead to injuries or fatalities.
 The most common examples of negligence include:

 - Trucking company’s failure to perform background checks or provide training for employees